sgtz/FSharp.Control.JSoftware/README.md

 #FSharp.Control.JSoftware

+Text a JD SQL-esque request and receive a JSON response.

 FSharp.Control.JSoftware is an out-of-process connector to JSoftware.com's columnar JD database (see jsoftware.com).
-Send a text SQL-esque requests and receive a JSON response.

 This connector can also be used to expose J functions over http.